henrylukito/db2/README.md

 ## How to save dict objects to YAML files

-After you load the database, call to edititing functions such as `setnode`, `remcol`, `renameprop` etc will save the changes back to YAML files.
+After you load the database, calls to editing functions such as `setnode`, `remcol`, `renameprop` etc will save the changes back to YAML files.

 ## What is col?